Here are some of my favorite South Jersey bites. My family and I are never short on places to eat and these are some we visited lately.

 My kids love getting steaks from The Outback in Marlton.
 I do like steaks but I prefer to throw some on the grill while I relax with a cocktail on the patio.
 While my teenage son is salivating over the anticipation of his 22 ounce bone- in rib eye, I am looking forward to having this blue cheese wedge salad.

 Now I saved my favorite thing for last.
 The tomatoes in NJ are the best.
 Even Martha Stewart agrees.
 I'm telling you I asked her if she thought that NJ had the best tomatoes.
 She agreed that their was something about the NJ soil that made them better than any other tomatoes.
 So there!

 I just realized the front bucket is missing because it was in my cart when I took the picture.
 I usually roast 50 pounds of tomatoes every summer then freeze them for sauce and gravy later.
 We'll talk about the sauce and gravy debate some other time.
 The corn, asparagus and peaches are also the best.

 Summer is a produce haven in NJ.
 I love to roam the various farmers markets and produce stands.
 I am really excited for this summer to come because I joined a CSA at Fernbrook Farm in Chesterfield Township, NJ.
 A CSA is a community supported agriculture program where you can buy a share for the whole season and pick up fresh produce every week.

 So follow along starting in June to see all the fresh produce I will be sporting.
 I can't wait to experiment with some new greens and whatever else I get.

-To see more photos of what I’m eating and cooking in NJ follow my Instagram page.
+To see more photos of south jersey bites and what I'm eating and cooking in NJ, follow my Instagram page.
 Happy weekend!